Between Rights and Fear: Evaluating the Migration-Terrorism Nexus in Europe

 About the workshop

-At the same time, at the global level, not only terrorist groups might undertake smuggling and trafficking of migrants to earn money.
-It is also possible to claim that massive migration and terrorist radicalization have some common roots in persistent global inequalities.
-Moreover, some of the measures undertaken to fight global terrorism have in fact produced more refugees.
-All these cases have ethical implications and call for an attentive reflection on what we could consider a just response by the international community.
+On a global level, ethical issues are raised not only by terrorist groups smuggling and trafficking migrants in view of a financial profit but also by the evidence that massive migration and terrorist radicalization may also be regarded as having some common roots in persistent global inequalities.
+Moreover, some of the measures undertaken to fight global terrorism have in fact generated more refugees.
+All these cases have important ethical implications and call for an attentive reflection on what may be considered a just response by the international/global community.

 To discuss these topics, the University of Bologna Team of GLOBUS organizes a workshop at the University Centre of Bertinoro, on June 4-6, 2018.